Anna Bishop: Biography

 On 6 January 1856, three weeks after Bishop and Bochsa arrived in Sydney, Australia, and having given only one concert together there, Bochsa died.
 She buried him at Camperdown Cemetery there, employing a choir and orchestra for the procession and burial, and creating in his honour the most ornate monument in the cemetery, with a statue of herself weeping disconsolately.
 The mourning figure was later vandalised.

 She completed her Australian tour, then returned to South America (Chile, Argentina, Brazil).
 Her husband was knighted as Sir Henry Bishop, making Anna formally Lady Bishop, despite their estrangement.
 He died in 1855, having never agreed to a divorce.
 In 1858, in New York she married Martin Schulz, a diamond merchant.
 She appeared in England again, the previous scandal having been forgotten; she gave a farewell concert on 17 August 1859.
 She also gave a royal command performance for Queen Victoria.

 She then resumed travelling throughout the Americas.
 On 4 March 1866 en route from San Francisco to China, on the first leg of a world tour, her ship the Libelle was wrecked on Wake Island, at that time an uncharted coral atoll, and she and Schulz and the rest of her party were stranded there for three weeks.
 All her costumes, jewellery and music were lost.
-They finally set out in two rowboats for Guam, a 14-day journey; the boat containing Anna Bishop and her husband made it to safety, but the other boat containing the ship's captain and some crew was lost at sea.
-After a period of recovery she resumed her world tour, singing in the Philippines, Hong Kong, Singapore, India, Ceylon, New Zealand, and Australia and London once again, before returning to New York.
+They finally set out in two rowboats for Guam, a 14-day journey; the boat containing Bishop and her husband made it to safety, but the other boat containing the ship's captain and some crew was lost at sea.
+After a period of recovery, she resumed her world tour, singing in the Philippines, Hong Kong, Singapore, India, Ceylon, New Zealand, and Australia and London once again, before returning to New York.

 On 14 July 1873, at the personal invitation of Brigham Young, she gave the first concert at the Mormon Tabernacle in Salt Lake City.
-In 1875 she sang in Australia once more, then in Cape Town and other places in South Africa, on to Madeira and England, and back to New York.
+In 1875, she sang in Australia once more, then in Cape Town and other places in South Africa, on to Madeira and England, and back to New York.

 By all accounts she was excellent in her prime but continued to sing well past her prime.
 Her final concert, at age 73, was a testimonial concert at Steinway Hall in June 1883, where she sang Home!
 Sweet Home!, the song that had brought fame to her first husband (whose name she still bore).

 Anna Bishop Schulz died in New York in March 1884, aged 74, and was buried beside her son Augustus in St Paul's Lutheran Cemetery.
+The couple had spent what wealth they came into, leaving her grave unmarked for 141 years.
+On 22 September 2025, a gravestone was placed on her burial site by Historic Red Hook.

 Svengali and Trilby

-It was popularly believed that George du Maurier later used the hypnotic control Nicolas-Charles Bochsa is said to have had over Anna Bishop as the basis for the characters Svengali and Trilby in his 1894 novel Trilby.
+It was popularly believed that George du Maurier later used the hypnotic control Nicolas-Charles Bochsa is said to have had over Bishop as the basis for the characters Svengali and Trilby in his 1894 novel Trilby.